gthouret/bff/README.md

 **Registry** - A global, labelled, singleton object store

+**Services** - Istantiates singleton services into the registry on demand; Simple clean interface for accessing from anywhere

 **Text** - Useful text functions

 **Time** - Useful Time constants and functions